MAY LITERARY BIRTHDAYS

 - Oz creator L. Frank Baum (1856; d.1919)

-- Virginian historian, biographer, and Pulitzer Prize winner Douglas Southall Freeman (1886), who wrote the four-volume R.E.
+- Virginian historian, biographer, and Pulitzer Prize winner Douglas Southall Freeman (1886; d.1953), who wrote the four-volume R.E.
 Lee (1934) as well as a seven-volume biography of George Washington

-- Texas-born storywriter and novelist Katherine Anne Porter nee Callie Russell Porter (1890)
+- Texas-born storywriter and novelist Katherine Anne Porter nee Callie Russell Porter (1890; d.1980)

 - May 16

-- Massachusetts-born teacher and publisher Elizabeth Palmer Peabody (1804), who introduced the concept of childhood education to America
+- Massachusetts-born teacher and publisher Elizabeth Palmer Peabody (1804; d.1894), who introduced the concept of childhood education to America

 - May 17